 USB, serial, parallel (optional Ethernet / wireless)

 Print Width (max inches)

 Two-tone all metal case

 XML, ZPL, ZPL II

 The Zebra ZT230 is a perfect fit for industries such as healthcare, transportation, retail, manufacturing, and logistics.
-With the ability to print 1,500 (some say 10k) labels a day, this commercial ready thermal printer will handle just about anything you can throw at it.

 - Healthcare: tag specimens, print patient identification bracelets, asset tracking, orders